The Bankrate promise

 How do I maintain my grant?

-All you have to do to maintain your grant is fill out a FAFSA form every year you pursue an undergraduate degree, up to 12 school terms.
+You or your family must remain financially eligible for the award each academic year to maintain your grant.
+To prove this eligibility, you must fill out a FAFSA form every year you pursue an undergraduate degree, up to 12 school terms.

 Can I still receive a Pell Grant as a part-time student?